-How Much to Ask For?
+How Much to Ask For

 How to Word Your Request

-Finally, e-mails can be intercepted so think carefully about the information you do provide in any correspondence.
+- Finally, e-mails can be intercepted, so think carefully about the information you do provide in any correspondence.

 Definitely avoid sending outright begging letters.
-No one will read past any statement such as I need money for; “my children’s medicine”, “a nice new car”, “a wedding/funeral” or “a holiday of a lifetime”.
+No one will read past any statement such as, "I need money for my children’s medicine”, “a nice new car”, “a wedding/funeral” or “the holiday of a lifetime."

 All companies and individuals known to be wealthy get hundreds of requests for money each week, so you have to stand out.
 Your request has to be read by someone who sees the potential and thinks that it will strike a chord with the person who has the money.
 Or, they should at least think it's interesting enough to pass it to that person’s personal assistant.